VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Abstract

 \section{Abstract}

-Time series anomaly detection (TSAD) is essential for maintaining the reliability and security of IoT-enabled service systems.
-Existing methods require training one specific model for each dataset, which exhibits limited generalization capability across different target datasets, hindering anomaly detection performance in various scenarios with scarce training data.
-To address this limitation, foundation models have emerged as a promising direction.
-However, existing approaches either repurpose large language models (LLMs) or construct large-scale time series datasets to develop general anomaly detection foundation models, and still face challenges caused by severe cross-modal gaps or in-domain heterogeneity.
+Time series anomaly detection (TSAD) is essential for reliable and secure IoT-enabled service systems.
+However, dataset-specific training limits the generalization of existing methods, especially when target-domain training data are scarce.
+Although foundation models offer a promising direction, current attempts based on large language models or large-scale time-series pre-training still suffer from cross-modal gaps or in-domain heterogeneity.
 In this paper, we investigate the applicability of large-scale vision models to TSAD.
-Specifically, we adapt a visual Masked Autoencoder (MAE) pretrained on ImageNet to the TSAD task.
+Specifically, we adapt a visual Masked Autoencoder (MAE) pre-trained on ImageNet to the TSAD task.
 However, directly transferring MAE to TSAD introduces two key challenges: over-generalization and limited local perception.
-To address these challenges, we propose VAN-AD, a novel MAE-based framework for TSAD.
-To alleviate the over-generalization issue, we design an Adaptive Distribution Mapping Module (ADMM), which maps the reconstruction results before and after MAE into a unified statistical space to amplify discrepancies caused by abnormal patterns.
+To address these challenges, we propose VAN-AD, a framework that adapts an ImageNet-pre-trained visual MAE to TSAD, which combines adaptive reconstruction post-processing and flow-based density estimation.
+To alleviate the over-generalization issue, we design an Adaptive Distribution Modulation Module (ADMM) as a training-free post-processing operation, which recalibrates the MAE reconstruction using the local statistics of the input window to amplify discrepancies caused by abnormal patterns.
 To overcome the limitation of local perception, we further develop a Normalizing Flow Module (NFM), which combines MAE with normalizing flow to estimate the probability density of the current window under the global distribution.
 Extensive experiments on nine real-world datasets demonstrate that VAN-AD consistently outperforms existing state-of-the-art methods across multiple evaluation metrics.
 We make our code and datasets available at \href{https://github.com/PenyChen/VAN-AD}{https://github.com/PenyChen/VAN-AD}.